meeeejin/til/mysql/tpcc-mysql.md

 $ ./bin/mysql -u root -p tpcc100 < /path/to/tpcc-mysql/add_fkey_idx.sql
 ```

 4. Then go back to the tpcc-mysql directory and load data.
-Before running the script, change `LD_LIBRARY_PATH` and enter the password in the `load.sh` file for your settings:
+Before running the script, change `LD_LIBRARY_PATH` and enter `yourPassword` in the `load.sh` file:

 ```bash
 $ cd tpcc-mysql